neroon/android-ProjectWeather/README.md

 The project uses the Gradle build system.
 To build the project, use the "gradlew build" or use "Import Project" in Android Studio.

-For the other part of the project, server and service, this refer to[Erozbliz/Mean_stack_test](https://github.com/Erozbliz/MEAN_stack_test)
+For the other part of the project, server and service, this refer to [Erozbliz/Mean_stack_test](https://github.com/Erozbliz/MEAN_stack_test)

 ## License